 The cart held a small group of monster kin women.
 In the West where even weeds can barely survive he has heard stories of beautiful, and sometimes dangerous women called mamono; who resembled monsters, but as far as their history and culture was concern he had no clue about either.
 All he knew was that they existed, and these in particular didn’t look too happy, nor threatening.

 While he did spot them every once in a while in these lands, they were well received, seeing them like this felt off somehow.

 “This is one hell of a day…” Ryan murmured.

 He could make out 4 girls of various ages, two young twin Nekomata children holding each other for dear life.
 A Shirohebi of sorts in pure red, white, and torn clothing with assortment of bruises on her which showed she put up a fight.
-Beside her was an Inari, not nearly as bruised but she could look better.
+Beside her was a woman with tall, pointy golden fox ears, and two luxuriously thick, and soft golden blonde tails with white tips.
+She was not nearly as bruised but she could look better.